 Make sure you do not examine processes from a technical point of view in this early stage.
 Do not design a series of pages or screens, rather review what the users will do and in what order.
 Decide later from a technological aspect what to put on one screen and what on separate pages.

 How to create a user journey for your project?

 Knowing users’ problems and motivations, determine the two or three most important goals to achieve with your product.
 Think of the ideal way (flow) to get the users to each given goal – the presence of many branches indicates a probable mistake.

 The journey is divided into mental steps.
 What the users would formulate as a separate activity (if asked what had happened to them) counts as a step.
 In the case of a webshop:

 - Pick favorite.

 - Check for correct size and price.

-It is also up to the designer to decide how elaborate to make the journey.
+For each journey, write down the persona’s name and exact goal to which the given journey belongs.
+One journey, one goal.
+It is up to the designer to decide how elaborated to make the journey.
 If necessary, it may need great detail.
 Many times, seeing the processes at large requires the opposite.